briesenberg07/CONTENTdm-to-RDF-XML/README.md

 # CONTENTdm metadata to RDF/XML
-I am using the [XSL transform](CdmToRDFXML.xsl) here to convert metadata exported from CONTENTdm to RDF/XML as part of a capstone project for the University of Washington iSchool's MLIS program.
+The [XSL transform](CdmToRDFXML.xsl) here was used to convert metadata exported from CONTENTdm to RDF/XML as part of a capstone project for the University of Washington iSchool's MLIS program.
 The [Digital Public Library of America's](https://dp.la/) Metadata Application Profile was invaluable in this project, and served as a template for the creation of a dataset, including files describing source resources, web resources, and aggregations.

 ## Additional reference